alecsandrei/eurostat_downloader/ui/README.md

 Here you can find the ui files.
-The code itself uses the .py conversions of these ui files.
+The code itself uses the .py conversions of these ui files, so these files are actually never read by the code.
+This might change in the future.